tedneward/Azgaarnoth/Classes/Feats.md

 ## Martial Adept
 You have martial training that allows you to perform special combat [maneuvers](Fighter/Maneuvers.md).
-You gain the following benefits.
+You gain the following benefits:

 * You learn two [maneuvers](Fighter/Maneuvers.md) of your choice .
 If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).
 * You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

 ## Master of Disguise
 You have honed your ability to shape your personality and to read the personalities of others.
 You gain the following benefits:

 * Increase your Charisma score by 1, to a maximum of 20.
 * You gain proficiency with the disguise kit.
 If you are already proficient with it, you add double your proficiency bonus to checks you make with it.
 * If you spend 1 hour observing a creature, you can then spend 8 hours crafting a disguise you can quickly don to mimic that creature.
 Making the disguise requires a disguise kit.
 You must make checks as normal to disguise yourself, but you can assume the disguise as an action.